Height: 50 feet

 Edible Qualities

-Dunstan Chestnut is a large tree that is commonly grown for its edible qualities.
+Dunstan Chestnut is a large tree that is typically grown for its edible qualities.
 It produces brown nuts with creamy white flesh which are usually ready for picking from early to mid fall.
 The nuts have a sweet taste and a fleshy texture.

 The nuts are most often used in the following ways: